Can a Jewish person go to Heaven if they don't believe in Jesus? Does being Jewish by itself automatically grant a Jew salvation?

-Only through faith in Jesus may someone receive God's forgiveness.
+Only by placing faith in the finished work of Jesus Christ may any human being receive God's forgiveness.
 This is true for Gentiles and Jews, so even a Jew must possess faith in Jesus to receive eternal life.
 As Paul says:

-At the same time, the Lord has always preserved a remnant of Israel in keeping with His promise to Abraham that he would have many (believing) descendants:
+Despite the general lack of faith among the Jewish people, the Lord has promised to preserve a remnant of Israel in keeping with His promise to Abraham that he would have many (believing) descendants:

 God has always been at work preserving a remnant of believing Jews throughout the history of the nation.
 Paul explains that this was true even before Jesus came:

-So while it is disheartening to realize how many Jews did not receive eternal life, nevertheless we are encouraged to see God's faithfulness in preserving His people despite their unfaithfulness to Him.
+So while it is disheartening to realize how many Jews will not receive eternal life, nevertheless we are encouraged to see God's faithfulness in preserving His people despite their unfaithfulness to Him.